-Cannon, who finished second in Heisman voting the previous season, became the first Heisman Trophy winner in LSU football history and still the only one to win the trophy until Joe Burrow in 2019.
+Cannon, who finished second in Heisman voting the previous season, became the first Heisman Trophy winner in LSU football history and was the only player to win the trophy until Joe Burrow in 2019.

 Every Heisman winner has their signature "Heisman Moment" when everyone realizes he's the guy who will hoist the trophy, and this was Cannon's moment.